MohammadB88/model-as-a-service/README.md

 ![CPD_operator_1.png](img/CPD_operator_1.png)
 ![CPD_operator_2.png](img/CPD_operator_2.png)

+⚠️ **Note:** You may see a *'failed'* status for the policy definition at this stage.
+This can be ignored - continue with the next steps.

 - On the same page, go to the ***"API Manager"*** tab and create an instance using [deployment/3scale/apimanager.yaml](./deployment/3scale/apimanager.yaml).
     - **Attention 1:** The namespace should be the same as the one where the 3scale operator is installed.
     - **Attention 2:** The ***wildcardDomain*** attribute contains(*defines*) the main domain for the cluster, where *3scale* is deployed.